-The scanned file is on the right(blue) and the NURBS surface model is on the left(green).
+The scanned file is on the Left(blue) and the NURBS surface model is on the Right(green).

 Using the Creaform GoSCAN and proprietary reverse engineering software, VXmodel, we can demonstrate the simple workflow of extracting a NURBS surface from a scan and exporting the file into SOLIDWORKS.